Zxy-1104/FC3-Visual-Explorer/README.md

 ## Example Data

 The web app includes an embedded default example that loads automatically when the page opens.

-Additional example FC3(FC3 input) and structure files(QE structure) are provided in the repository for testing.
+Additional test files are provided in the repository:

+- FC3 input files: `test/FC3_input/`
+- QE structure files: `test/QE_structure/`

 You can also upload your own `FORCE_CONSTANTS_3RD` and QE structure files to generate new 3D visualizations, analysis plots, and FC3 comparisons.